ri-unipr/ress/scripts/README.md

 This folder contains an example ress.py script and a set of bash scripts that refer to different datasets.

+The clean.sh script deletes the contents of the directories results/, variables/ and systems/ to remove partial results which may interfere with subsequent executions of the scripts.
+We advice to activate it before running ress.py with the HGROUPING flag set to true.

 The main datasets are:

 * CSTR16